hashicorp/katakoda/vault-approle/step2.md

 The **Role ID** and **Secret ID** are like a username and password that a machine or app uses to authenticate.

-Now, you need to fetch the Role ID and Secret ID of a role.
-To read the role ID:
+Command to generate the role ID for a role:

 ```
 vault read auth/approle/role/<ROLE_NAME>/role-id
 ```

-Execute the following command to read the Role ID for `jenkins` and store the returned value in a file named, `role_id.txt`:
+Execute the following command to get the Role ID for `jenkins` and store the returned value in a file named, `role_id.txt`:

 ```
 vault read -format=json auth/approle/role/jenkins/role-id \